ozan-koksal/bloom-filters/README.md

 4. **Use appropriate expiration times** - balance freshness vs. performance
 5. **Choose your use case carefully** - Bloom filters aren't a universal replacement for sets

+## Expected Performance Impact

+Implementing Bloom filters is one of the key measures we're taking to make our system more durable during high peak traffic times like Black Friday.
+Based on our analysis, we anticipate:

+- **Memory efficiency**: Our Bloom filters should require 99% less memory compared to storing regular sets with thousands of product IDs that are hundreds of bytes long.
+This will allow us to keep all partner filters in memory with barely any memory overhead.

+- **Massive reduction in Redis lookups**: By eliminating the vast majority of non-tracked items at the Bloom filter stage, we project a dramatic reduction in load on our Redis infrastructure.

+- **Scalability without Redis dependency**: The system should be able to handle massive spikes in change volume without overwhelming the underlying Redis database, allowing us to scale independently of our storage layer.

 ## Looking Forward

 As we prepare for the upcoming peak season, this Bloom filter implementation represents our commitment to building resilient, scalable systems.
 The theoretical foundations are solid, and we're confident this approach will significantly improve our ability to handle traffic spikes during events like Black Friday.